uspgamedev/programming-tutorial/level_01/README.md

 modern computer!
 As Donald Knuth said, **"premature optimization is the root of all evil!"**.

-Ouw recommendations for this stage is to check for collisions from within a separate function, `handleCollisions()`, that should be called every game update.
+Our recommendations for this stage is to check for collisions from within a separate function, `handleCollisions()`, that should be called every game update.
 You should be able to guess how to properly iterate the object list by looking over the rest of the sample code.

-There is on gotcha though, but we hope you will see it coming =).
+How do you know when two circles are colliding?

+There are a few gotchas here:

+1. You will soon realize you should not *really* check everything pair by pair.
+2. Just swapping the velocity vectors is not always enough!
+Not if the balls are too deep into each other.

 Stage 06
 --------

 But this is not a game yet!
 And it will not be!
 We will finish this level by successfully making a toy, but not a game (challenge: what is the difference?).
-However, even a toy needs some form of *iteraction*.
+However, even a toy needs some form of *interaction*.
 It's time to grab some user input!

 There are two ways of reading the user input.
 The easier way is to just ask a device's state whenever you want.
 For instance, if you want to know if the